sorriso/myndo/README.md

 - during vm's installation:
   - the latest version are used, except for docker, docker-compose, glusterfs and k8 (version fixed in configuration files)
   - regarding amazon ami, the latest version that is available in the "aws region" is used at vm creation.
+  - execution of scripts are based on an environment selector (local_virtualbox, aws_sandbox_centos, aws_sandbox_amzn2) to use the right configuration files

 # Preparation for virtualbox use: